 Who owns the rights to my work?

 Can copyright stop me reusing material for my research?

 Who can help me with IPR at Glasgow?

 Intellectual property ('IP') rights grant creators or owners of a work certain controls over its use.
 Some rights require registration (e.g. patents), while others accrue automatically upon the work's creation (e.g. copyright).

 The University has an Intellectual Property and Commercialisation Policy which outlines the ownership of IP for research and teaching materials and procedures for commercialisation.

 Intellectual property can involve know-how, inventions, results, copyright, patents, trademarks and software.
-The University's Intellectual Property Basics webpage gives examples of each of these.

 Intellectual property rights ('IPR') allow you to be identified as the creator of your work, and can protect your research by controlling the copying or exploitation of it.

 The Research Strategy & Innovation office (RSIO) office provides several reasons to protect research outputs and provides assistance to do this.
 To get started on your intellectual property protection, submit an invention disclosure form to RSIO.

 Remember: research funders often expect you to clarify IPR at the grant proposal stage in your data management plan.